 Research results are intended to be presented in accessible research brief formats and longer narrative analyses, including:

-- A shorter research brief summary/fact sheet with the survey results from year 1.
+- A shorter research brief summary/fact sheet with the survey results from year 1 (complete)

-I am mentoring four undergraduate students who have volunteered and interned with the project thus far.
-They are passionate abut sustainable agriculture and love the Farmer First approach of the project.
+- I mentored four undergraduate students who have volunteered and interned with the project thus far.
+They are passionate about sustainable agriculture and supporting farmers.